 Does Costco Offer Free Hearing Tests?

 Basically, yes.
-The hearing test and demonstrations of different models is free; you only pay if you place an order for hearing aids.
+The hearing test and demonstrations of different models are free; you only pay if you place an order for hearing aids.
 Keep in mind, however, that the free hearing test you receive is to determine if you could be helped by a hearing aid.
 This is different from a check-up or cleaning you would receive at an audiologist.

 If you need to be fitted for custom earmolds, then impressions of your ears will be taken in order for the custom hearing aids to be built.